Check Your Qualifications

 The four Sefirot configured on the Middle Pillar are, from upper to lower, Sefirah 1, 4, 7, and 10 respectively.

-The Right Pillar (Kav Yamin) is considered the pillar of expansion, male in nature, constitutes active Force, and is also called the Pillar of Mercy.
-The Left Pillar (Kav Smol) is considered the pillar of restriction or constraint, female in nature, constitutes passive or receptive Form, and is also known as the Pillar of Severity.
+The Right Pillar (Kav Yamin) is considered the pillar of expansion and long associated with “creativity” or feminine in nature.
+It constitutes active Force, and is also called the Pillar of Mercy.
+The Left Pillar (Kav Smol) is considered the pillar of restriction or constraint and long associated with “logic” or masculine in nature.
+It constitutes passive or receptive Form, and is also known as the Pillar of Severity.
 These two Pillars represent duality, opposites, and opposing tendencies.
+The Right Pillar has also become associated with Ying; the Left Pillar with Yang.
 The Middle Pillar (Kav) is considered neutral and the balancing pillar of the two outer pillars.
 The Middle or Central Pillar is also known as the Pillar of Mildness, Balance, Equilibrium, Modulation.

 The Seven Palaces